joshkmartinez/CuRe-Bot/README.md

 ### **Cu**stom **Re**sponse Bot

 CuRe your FAQs with CuRe Bot!
-CuRe Bot is a custom response bot for discord (similar to slackbot's custom responses 😄).
+CuRe Bot is a custom response bot for discord.
-Just set up message triggers, and CuRe bot will faithfully respond.
+Just set up message triggers, and CuRe Bot will faithfully respond.
 CuRe bot is designed and intended for support communities.

-Simply set a trigger (like: "open a ticket") and a response like "You can open a ticket with the `;;ticket open help` command).
+Example:
+Trigger: "open a ticket"
+Response: "You can open by running \`-ticket open help\`."
+Bot command: ```?create open a ticket - You can open by running `-ticket open help`.```
-Check out an example below!
+Check out the bot in action below!

-To invite the bot to your server, go to this link: https://cure.jkm.sh/invite
+To invite the bot to your server, [click here!](https://cure.jkm.sh/invite)

 Commands: